Ephedrine: Chemistry

-It has an experimental log P of 1.13, while its predicted log P values range from 0.9 to 1.32.
+Ephedrine has an experimental log P of 1.13, while its predicted log P values range from 0.9 to 1.32.
 The lipophilicity of amphetamines is closely related to their brain permeability.
 For comparison to ephedrine, the experimental log P of methamphetamine is 2.1, of amphetamine is 1.8, of pseudoephedrine is 0.89, of phenylpropanolamine is 0.7, of phenylephrine is -0.3, and of norepinephrine is -1.2.
 Methamphetamine has high brain permeability, whereas phenylephrine and norepinephrine are peripherally selective drugs.
 The optimal log P for brain permeation and central activity is about 2.1 (range 1.5–2.7).

 Ephedrine hydrochloride has a melting point of 187−188 °C.

 The racemic form of ephedrine is racephedrine ((±)-ephedrine; dl-ephedrine; (1RS,2SR)-ephedrine).
 A stereoisomer of ephedrine is pseudoephedrine.
 Derivatives of ephedrine include methylephedrine (N-methylephedrine), etafedrine (N-ethylephedrine), cinnamedrine (N-cinnamylephedrine), and oxilofrine (4-hydroxyephedrine).
 Analogues of ephedrine include phenylpropanolamine (norephedrine) and metaraminol (3-hydroxynorephedrine).

 The presence of an N-methyl group decreases binding affinities at α-adrenergic receptors, compared with norephedrine.
 Ephedrine, though, binds better than N-methylephedrine, which has an additional methyl group at the nitrogen atom.
 Also, the steric orientation of the hydroxyl group is important for receptor binding and functional activity.